Black Garlic: The Secret Superfood You Need to Try Today

 Black garlic is a unique and intriguing culinary ingredient that has been gaining popularity in recent years.
 Unlike fresh white garlic, which is a pungent and spicy bulb, black garlic undergoes a transformative aging process that results in a completely distinct flavor, aroma, and appearance.

 Black garlic is created through a slow and gradual fermentation and aging process.
 Typically, it starts with fresh, raw garlic bulbs, which are placed in a controlled environment with specific temperature and humidity conditions.
-Over the course of several weeks to months, the garlic cloves undergo a natural enzymatic process known as the Maillard reaction, a chemical reaction between amino acids and reducing sugars.
+Over several weeks to months, the garlic cloves undergo a natural enzymatic process known as the Maillard reaction, a chemical reaction between amino acids and reducing sugars.
 This reaction causes the cloves to darken in color and develop a soft, chewy texture.

 The transformation doesn't stop at the texture; black garlic also undergoes a remarkable change in flavor.
 During fermentation, the once pungent and sharp taste of fresh garlic mellows and sweetens.
 The result is a complex, umami-rich flavor profile with hints of balsamic vinegar, molasses, and even tamarind.
 The garlic's sharpness is replaced by a mild, sweet, and slightly tangy taste often described as reminiscent of dried fruit.